Can I Install A Power Point Anywhere?

 Measure the total length of all living room walls in centimetres and divide by 182.88cm (6 feet).
 Be sure to round up your calculations.

 For example, if a 3m x 4.5m living room has 720cm of wall space, 720/182.88cm (6 feet) is 12 with any fraction rounded up.
-This room would need one electrical outlet per wall, two additional outlets, and enough to have 12 outlets appropriately spaced along the walls.
+This room would need one electrical outlet per wall, two additional outlets, and 12 outlets appropriately spaced along the walls.

 Beyond this, outlets must be installed every 122cm along kitchen walls and at least one duplex outlet for each kitchen wall or countertop 30cm or more in length.
 In addition, the NEC mandates a dedicated outlet to serve a kitchen peninsula at least 60cm long.